Interstate 295 (Delaware–Pennsylvania): Lawrence Township to Bristol Township

 West of US 1, the freeway passes commercial areas.
-I-295 comes to a partial cloverleaf interchange at Princeton Pike (CR 583), before coming to a southbound ramp to CR 546.
+I-295 comes to a partial cloverleaf interchange at Princeton Pike (CR 583), before coming to a southbound ramp to Franklin Corner Road (CR 546).
 Continuing west, the road reaches a cloverleaf interchange with US 206.
-I-295 then has a northbound exit and southbound entrance serving Federal City Road, before leaving Lawrence Township and entering Hopewell Township.
+I-295 has a northbound exit and southbound entrance serving Federal City Road, before leaving Lawrence Township and entering Hopewell Township.
 The median of the freeway widens as it runs near suburban residential areas; this is where the Somerset Freeway would have begun, had it been built.
 Upon entering Hopewell Township, the median narrows.

 I-295 turns southwest past suburban development containing some farmland.
-It reaches the Route 31 interchange and passes through Ewing Township before returning to Hopewell Township, crossing under CSX Transportation's Trenton Subdivision railroad line.
-The next interchange along the route provides access to CR 611 and Trenton–Mercer Airport via a cloverleaf interchange.
-After CR 611, the highway crosses back into Ewing Township and passes to the northwest of the airport.
-An interchange with CR 579 also serves Trenton–Mercer Airport.
-The freeway comes to the Route 29 interchange that also has a northbound entrance from Route 175.
-At this point, maintenance of the road changes from NJDOT to the Delaware River Joint Toll Bridge Commission (DRJTBC), and I-295 widens from six to eight lanes.
-Immediately after the interchange with Route 29, I-295 then crosses the Delaware River into Pennsylvania on the tolled Scudder Falls Bridge.
+It reaches the interchange with Route 31 and passes through Ewing before returning to Hopewell Township, crossing under CSX Transportation's Trenton Subdivision railroad line.
+The next interchange along the route provides access to Scotch Road (CR 611) and Trenton–Mercer Airport via a cloverleaf interchange.
+After Scotch Road (CR 611), the highway crosses back into Ewing Township and passes to the northwest of the airport.
+An interchange with Bear Tavern Road (CR 579) also serves Trenton–Mercer Airport.
+The freeway comes to the exit for Route 29 that also has a northbound entrance from Route 175.
+At this point, maintenance of the road changes from the New Jersey Department of Transportation to the Delaware River Joint Toll Bridge Commission, and I-295 widens from six to eight lanes.
+Immediately after the exit for Route 29, I-295 then crosses the Delaware River into Pennsylvania on the tolled Scudder Falls Bridge.
 At the state line, I-295 transitions from a north–south road to an east–west road, with the northbound direction turning into the westbound direction upon crossing into Pennsylvania and the eastbound direction turning into the southbound direction upon crossing into New Jersey.